stungeye/Programming-1-Notes/docs/07-openframeworks-basics/00-openframeworks-basics.md

 ofSetColor(255, 0, 0); // R, G, B values from 0 to 255.
 ```

-Alpha blending can be enabled to create colours with a 0-255 level of transparency, where 0 is full transparent and 255 is fully opaque.
+Alpha blending can be enabled to create colours with a 0-255 level of transparency, where 0 is fully transparent and 255 is fully opaque.

 ```cpp
 ofEnableAlphaBlending(); // With Alpha Blending enable we can make transparent colours.